Indoor Air Quality FAQs

 fire damage repair and

-water damage restoration experts.
-All certified professionals, experts and mold inspectors utilize state-of-the-art testing equipment and techniques.
+water damage restoration.
+All TERS certified professionals, experts and mold inspectors utilize state-of-the-art testing equipment and techniques.
 TERS serves New York (NY), New Jersey (NJ), Connecticut (CT), Rhode Island (RI), Massachusetts (MA), Pennsylvania (PA), Delaware (DE), Maryland (MD) and New York City (NYC).

-Question: What are the most common biological contaminants (microbials) that lead to poor Indor Air Quality, (IAQ)?
+Question: What are the most common biological contaminants (microbials) that lead to poor indoor air quality?

 Answer: Microbials are the largest group of indoor contaminants found in buildings and homes.
 They are